aafulei/cpp-today/docs/build-system.md

 # Build System

-This project features a simple and reliable Make-based build system.

-To use it, clone the [GitHub repository](https://github.com/aafulei/cpp-today), and use `make` to build, run, test and install the program.
+This project features an all-in-one Make-based build system that enables users to build, run, test, and install the program using `make`.
+To get started, clone the [GitHub repository](https://github.com/aafulei/cpp-today), and run `make` with the desired targets.

 ```shell
 make             # Build release version